 How can an Oklahoma City, OK Alzheimer’s Planning Lawyer Help?

 With an Alzheimer’s diagnosis, it is often beneficial for the patient and family to take as much control as possible over the next phase of their life.
 This means making advanced plans to provide protection for the patient, his autonomy, and his assets.
-Parman & Easterday can help patients and their families located in and around Oklahoma City, OK and Kansas City, KS.
+Parman & Easterday can help patients and their families located in and around Oklahoma City, OK.

 From making advanced decisions on healthcare to fighting to get nursing home care costs covered, our legal team will work hard to equip you with the legal tools you need and to provide the assistance you deserve after an Alzheimer’s diagnosis.
-Give us a call today at (405) 843-6100 in Oklahoma City or (913) 385-9400 in Kansas to find our about how we can help your family.
+Give us a call today at (405) 843-6100 in Oklahoma City to find our about how we can help your family.
 You can also contact us online to get started.